- ABOUT JIPO

 - TRADITIONAL KNOWLEDGE

-When an Industrial Design is protected, the owner—the person or entity that has registered the design, is assured an exclusive right against unauthorized copying or imitation of the design by third parties.
+When a Design is protected, the owner—the person or entity that has registered the design, is assured an exclusive right against unauthorized copying or imitation of the design by third parties.
 This helps to ensure a fair return on investment.

 An effective system of protection also benefits consumers and the public at large, by promoting fair competition and honest trade practices, encouraging creativity, and promoting more aesthetically attractive products.